Black people and temple and priesthood policies (LDS Church): Consequence of premortal existence

 Another reason for racial restriction advanced by church leadership was called "Mormon karma" by historian Colin Kidd, and refers to the idea that skin color is perceived as evidence of righteousness (or lack thereof) in the premortal existence.
-The doctrine of premortal existence is described in the Encyclopedia of Mormonism in this way: "to Latter-day Saints premortal life is characterized by individuality, agency, intelligence, and opportunity for eternal progression.
+The doctrine of premortal existence is described in the Encyclopedia of Mormonism as "characterized by individuality, agency, intelligence, and opportunity for eternal progression.
 It is a central doctrine of the theology of the Church and provides understanding to the age-old question 'Whence cometh man?
 This idea is based on the opinions of several prominent church leaders, including long-time apostle and later church president Joseph Fielding Smith, who held the view that the premortal life had been a kind of testing ground for the assignment of God's spiritual children to favored or disfavored mortal lineages.
-Bushman has also noted Smith's long-time teachings that in a premortal war in heaven, Black people were considered to have been those spirits who did not fight as valiantly against Satan and who, as a result, received a lesser earthly stature, with such restrictions as being disqualified from holding the priesthood.
-In the early 1930s, George F. Richards noted that there was no official position, but argued that God would not have assigned some of his children to be Black if they had not done something wrong in the pre-existence.
+Bushman has also noted Smith's long-time teachings that in a premortal war in heaven, black people were considered to have been those spirits who did not fight as valiantly against Satan and who, as a result, received a lesser earthly stature, with such restrictions as being disqualified from holding the priesthood.
+In the early 1930s, George F. Richards noted that there was no official position, but argued that God would not have assigned some of his children to be black if they had not done something wrong in the pre-existence.
 According to religious historian Craig Prentiss, the appeal to premortal existence was confirmed as doctrine through statements of the LDS First Presidency in 1949 and 1969.

 Unknown reasons

-In 1969, the First Presidency said Black people did not have the priesthood "for reasons which we believe are known to God".
+In 1969, the First Presidency said black people did not have the priesthood "for reasons which we believe are known to God".
 When the ban was lifted in 1978, there was no official explanation for the racist language in Mormon scripture or whether the curse had been removed or had never existed.
 However, some church leaders made some statements.
-McConkie said that curse had been lifted and the previous statements made by himself and other church leaders on the subject were to be forgotten and that the focus of the gospel should be on current revelations.
-Church president Gordon B. Hinckley said the ban was not wrong, but there was a reason for it and that the revelation speaks for itself.
+McConkie said that curse had been lifted and the previous statements made by himself and other church leaders on the subject were to be forgotten and that the focus of the gospel should be on current teachings.
+Church president Gordon B. Hinckley said the ban was not wrong, but there was a reason for it and that the statement given in 1978 during its removal speaks for itself.
 Apostle Dallin H. Oaks said it was not the pattern of the Lord to give reasons.

-In 2003, Black LDS Church member Darron Smith wrote in Sunstone that many members held onto previous explanations about the ban because church leadership had not addressed the ban's origins.
+In 2003, black LDS Church member Darron Smith wrote in Sunstone that many members held onto previous explanations about the ban because church leadership had not addressed the ban's origins.